-View of Manisa with Ulu Camii (left) and Sultan and Muradiye Camii (right)
+View of Manisa with Ulu Cami (left) and Sultan and Muradiye Camii (right)

-Ulu Camii: (left) mosque courtyard; (right) prayer hall: mihrab, niche indicating the direction to Mecca
+Ulu Cami: (left) mosque courtyard; (right) prayer hall: mihrab, niche indicating the direction to Mecca

 The prayer hall is entered from a courtyard with a plain fountain through three rectangular doors.
 Inside, the mihrab, a semi-circular niche with two embedded columns on the sides, sits below the main dome.
 The dimly lit prayer hall has small rectangular windows on three sides.
 The Qibla, the mihrab wall, facing the mountain, has no windows.

-Ulu Camii: (left) entrance to Ishak Celebi Turbesi (mausoleum) between the mosque and the medrese; (right) ancient capitals in the courtyards of the mosque and of the medrese
+Ulu Cami: (left) entrance to Ishak Celebi Turbesi (mausoleum) between the mosque and the medrese; (right) ancient capitals in the courtyards of the mosque and of the medrese

 In 1410 the Ottomans put an end to the Sarukhanid rule, but Manisa retained its role of capital of the territory of the former principality.